Jonathan W Scott

 Sue Freestone is the former Principal and Chief Executive of King’s School, Ely and Head of Sibford School.
 She has served as governor to a number of schools, both state and independent, in the UK and overseas.
 She is a member of the Bishop’s Council and the Finance Committee of the Diocese of Ely and is a Deputy Lieutenant of Cambridgeshire.
 She is Director of Education for the Kalisher Trust and a former ISI Team Inspector.

-Christopher Hancock is a Queen’s Counsel and Deputy High Court Judge.
-He is joint Head of Chambers and a Bencher of his Inn of Court, a Fellow of the Chartered Institute of Arbitrators and a qualified mediator.
+Christopher Hancock is a King’s Counsel and Deputy High Court Judge.
+He was joint head of his chambers for six years, standing down at the end of his term in 2019.
+He is a Bencher of his Inn of Court, a Fellow of the Chartered Institute of Arbitrators and a qualified mediator.
 He has been Chairman of the Commercial Bar Association.
-He is a governor of a primary school, a director of The Learning Partnership Trust, and Deputy District Commissioner in Hatfield Forest Scout District.
+He is a governor of a primary school and a director of The Learning Partnership Trust.
+He is an assistant Cub Scout leader in the Hatfield Forest Scout District, having been a Cub Scout leader for 20 years and a Deputy District Commissioner for five years.

 MA MPhil PhD LittD